BFTrick/presentation-ignite-seattle-automation/ignite-seattle-automation.md

 ^ The larger bar is 15 billion dollars which is what we spend on sex toys.
 And don't get me wrong there are some really fun toys out there.

-^ But we're spending 15 billion on devices that - well if I can get anywhere close to 5 minutes of use I'm happy.
+^ But we're spending 15 billion on devices that - if I can get to 5 minutes of use I'm happy.

 ^ But we're barely investing anything in automation.
 And at this current pace it will take us decades to perfect all of those things that automation says is right around the corner.